 - Put students into groups.
-Set a time limit and have students work together to guess the words on the board.
+Tell students that you have written ten adjectives on the board that describe a perfect student.
+Set a time limit and have students work together to guess the words.

 - When the time is up, students swap lists and check their answers.
 You could award points for any correct answers.

-- Using the list for a perfect student ask students to discuss their ideas for a perfect teacher.
+- Now ask students to discuss their ideas for a perfect teacher.
 Bring it to a class brainstorm to elicit adjectives.
 Write these on the board.

-- Give out the definition sheet (handout 2) and ask students to walk around and write the adjectives next to the correct definition.
+- Give out handout 2 and ask students to walk around the room and write the adjectives on the walls next to the correct definition on the handout.
 To make this more challenging you could add more adjectives than gaps available.